-The U.S. Elevator Market size was valued at USD 19.41 billion in 2023, and is predicted to reach USD 29.01 billion by 2030, at a CAGR of 4.88% from 2024 to 2030.
+According to NMSC, the US Elevator Market size in 2024 was USD 12.36 billion, and is estimated to reach USD 13.49 billion in 2025 and is projected to reach USD 17.45 billion by 2030 with a CAGR of 5.29%.
+According to NMSC, in term of volume the market size was 45 thousand units in 2024, 53 thousand units in 2025 and is projected to reach 75 thousand units by 2030 with a CAGR of 7.32%.
 The elevator market represents a dynamic sector encompassing the design, manufacturing, installation, and maintenance of elevator systems.
 From conventional traction elevators to cutting-edge smart solutions, this market offers a diverse array of vertical transportation choices customized to suit the distinct requirements of various buildings and infrastructure projects.
 Stakeholders within the elevator market include manufacturers, suppliers, contractors, architects, building owners, and facility managers.

 Manufacturers continuously innovate to enhance elevator performance, safety, and sustainability, while suppliers provide critical components and materials necessary for system construction.
 Additionally, sustainability considerations, including energy efficiency and material recyclability, are increasingly integral to elevator design and operation.
 They align with broader environmental objectives and sustainable building practices.
 Thus, the elevator market is a cornerstone of vertical mobility as elevators enhance functionality, accessibility, and sustainability within buildings and urban landscapes worldwide.